apieum/eventize/README.rst

 Since version 0.3, observers defined at Descriptor Instance level are preserved in descriptor container class children, providing inheritance. see example 4

+[!]
+Take Care Api has changed from version 3.1.
+I have to apologize the first design idea of setting properties "on_get", "on_set", "on_del", "before" and "after" directly on class/object attributes/methods was stupid.
+From version 0.4 you will not be able to access these properties in object instances.
+So please start using "handle", "on_get", "on_set", "on_del", "before" and "after" functions, like described in this documentation.

 ---------------------------------------------------------------------

 **Table of Contents**